6 Best 45 Degree Offset Red Dot Mounts

 - Faster transition speed

-- Pivot to your liking
+- Pivot to your preference

 The user has the option to tuck an offset optic all the way in closer to the scope, pivot it out or reverse direction if needed to optimize the setup.